Rick-Houser/jeh/_posts/2025-03-22-laying-the-sre-foundation.md

     unittest.main()
 ```

-These basic tests will evolve into a more comprehensive test suite that drives our CI/CD pipeline in future posts.
+These basic tests will evolve into a more comprehensive test suite in future posts.

 ## Step 3: Log Like You Mean It
-Next, I added structured logging with python json logger.
-Instead of plain text like "Hey, someone hit the endpoint," I got JSON logs.
-Think {"levelname": "INFO", "message": "GET /tasks called"}.
-Why JSON?
-Because tools like Loki (spoiler for a later phase) can parse it, making debugging a breeze.
+Next, I added structured logging with `python-json-logger`.
+Instead of plain text logs like "Hey, someone hit the endpoint," I used JSON logs, such as {"levelname": "INFO", "message": "GET /tasks called"}.
+JSON logs are easier for tools like Loki (which we’ll explore later) to parse, making debugging more effective.
-- `Takeaway:` Structured logs are your observability superpower—readable by humans and machines.
-They’re the first step to understanding what’s happening under the hood.
+- `Takeaway:` Structured logs are a powerful observability tool—readable by both humans and machines.
-- `Action:` Add a logging library, sprinkle logger.info() and logger.warning() calls in your code, and test they fire.
-I updated my tests to capture logs, ensuring I didn’t miss a beat.
+- `Action:` Add a logging library, use `logger.info()` and `logger.warning()` calls in your code, and test they fire.
+I updated my tests to capture logs, ensuring I didn’t miss anything.

 ![Desktop View](/assets/img/posts/20250322/json_logs.png){: width="972" height="589" }
 _Image showing JSON logs from a Flask App_

-Although we’re starting with basic logging now, we’ll expand on this foundation with advanced log aggregation later.
+We’ll expand on this logging foundation with advanced log aggregation later.

 ## Step 4: Containerize It
 Time to get modern.
 I wrapped the app in a Docker container.
 This locks in dependencies (Flask, logging libs) and ensures it runs the same everywhere.
 I wrote a Dockerfile, added a .dockerignore to keep junk out, and tested it with a shell script to confirm the API still worked.
-- `Takeaway:` Containers are your ticket to consistency.
-No more “works on my machine” excuses—Docker makes it repeatable, which is gold for reliability.
+- `Takeaway:` Containers ensure consistency—no more “works on my machine” excuses, which is invaluable for reliability.
-- `Action:` Create a Dockerfile, build your image (docker build -t my-app .), and run it (docker run -p 5000:5000 my-app).
+- `Action:` Create a `Dockerfile`, build your image (`docker build -t my-app .`), and run it (`docker run -p 5000:5000 my-app`).
 Hit it with a request to see it in action.
 Bonus: script a test to automate the check.

 > Don’t forget to use a `.dockerignore` file—excluding unnecessary files prevents bloated images and ensures consistent builds across environments.
 {: .prompt-warning }